 But these days, it’s just the perfect excuse to escape those chilly Joburg winters and the howling South Easter in Cape Town.

-Which days do you need to book off: 6-8 August and 10th of August
+Which days do you need to book off: 11th-14th August

 Public Holidays: 24 September (Heritage Day)

-There’s another nine-day break in September and that means another excellent opportunity to make the most out of your annual leave.
-All you need is four days off and you can be exploring someplace new from the 22nd to the 30th of September.
+There’s another opportunity for a 10-day break in September.
+All you need is four days off and you can be exploring someplace new from the 19th-27th of September.

 Some of the best places to visit in September include: